awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-multirecord-query.md

                 .queryConditional(sortGreaterThanOrEqualTo)
 ```

-Because this table has a composite primary key, all `QueryConditional` instances require a partition key value\. `QueryConditional` methods that begin with 'sort\.\.\.' do not indicate that the results will be sorted, but rather that a *sort* key is required\.
+Because this table has a composite primary key, all `QueryConditional` instances require a partition key value\. `QueryConditional` methods that begin with `sort...` indicate that a *sort* key is required\.
+The results are not sorted\.

 The following output displays the results from the query\.
 The query returns items that have a `movieName` value equal to **movie01** and only items that have an `actorName` value that is greater than or equal to **actor2**\.
-Since the filter was removed, the query returns items that have no value for the `actingSchoolName` attribute\.
+Because the filter was removed, the query returns items that have no value for the `actingSchoolName` attribute\.

 ```
 2023-03-05 13:15:00 [main] INFO  org.example.tests.QueryDemo:46 - page count: 1